Optically trapped exciton-polariton condensates in a perovskite microcavity: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have demonstrated optical trapping and quantum state tailoring for exciton-polariton condensates at room temperature in CsPbBr$_{3}$ perovskite microcavities.
-Our nonresonant optical pump forms an annular ring which provides efficient transverse confinement of polaritons through their strong repulsive Coulomb interactions with a photogenerated background of hot excitons.
+Our nonresonant optical pump forms an annular ring, which provides efficient transverse confinement of polaritons through their strong repulsive Coulomb interactions with a photogenerated background of hot excitons.
 Because of the driven-dissipative nature of the system, the observed stable condensate profiles correspond to high-order quantum states, including whispering-gallery like modes (petals) and bouncing-ball modes (ripples).
 The all-optical trapping aspect facilitates easy switching between these states and possible generation of complex superpositions of different states competing over the pump gain~\cite{Topfer2020}.
 The patterns resemble those found in multimodal vertical-cavity surface-emitting lasers~\cite{Li2012} and in low-temperature inorganic polariton systems~\cite{Askitopoulos2015, Dreismann2014, Sun2018}.
 Here, however, our perovskite system combines the advantages of all-optical reconfigurability for generation of coherent and highly nonlinear structured light with room temperature operation.
-Our system is also promising for future investigation into polariton condensation into high charge vortex states defined by finite net angular momenta~\cite{Zhai_PRL2023}.
+Their solution-processable, reconfigurable nature supports scalable photonic circuits~\cite{Kedziora2024} making them ideal for integration with other materials such as silicon, GaN, Si$_3$N$_4$ or liquid crystals to explore synthetic photonic spin-orbit fields~\cite{Lempicka2022}.
+Our system is also promising for future investigation into polariton condensation into trapped states defined by high order angular momenta~\cite{Zhai_PRL2023, Wang_NSR2022, Shang_AOM2024, Zhang2025, Dong_ACS2025}.
 For example, in cold atom systems, vortex formation is central to phenomena like quantum turbulence and superfluidity~\cite{Matthews1999, Fetter2009}.
-In condensed matter physics, topologically protected vortex states emerge in systems like superconductors and superfluids, and these excitations have become important for exploring quantum phase transitions and exotic quantum states~\cite{Nernst1915}.
+In condensed matter physics, vortex states emerge in systems like superconductors and superfluids, and these excitations have become important for exploring quantum phase transitions and exotic quantum states~\cite{Nernst1915}.
 Additionally, vortex-like excitations are explored in nonlinear optics, where they are used to study the dynamics of optical beams and wavefronts, as well as their potential in quantum information processing~\cite{Grosso2007, Lehur2012}.
-By drawing parallels between these systems and our perovskite-based polariton condensates, we open new directions for investigating topologically protected quantum states and vortex dynamics in nonlinear optical systems.
+By drawing parallels between these systems and our perovskite-based polariton condensates, we open new directions for investigating high-order orbital angular momentum dynamics in nonlinear optical systems.